BradHutchings/Mmojo-Server-v2/docs/102-Project-Features.md

 ---
 ### Self Extracting Application (SEA) Files
-I am working on a self-extracting application that can extract support files, including a web user interface and a .gguf model, into an adjacent support directory.
-These would be a good 2nd thing to try because they can contain platform optimized code and GPU support, packaged in a single file.
+I am working on a self-extracting application that can extract support files, including a web user interface and a .gguf model, into an adjacent support directory during the application's initial invocation.
+These would be a good 2nd thing for users to try &mdash; after an APE package &mdash; because they can contain platform optimized code and GPU support, packaged in a single file.

 SEAs are a work in progress.